 A young girl bids farewell to her father at the shore.
-She returns throughout her life to look out over the water, hoping for his return.
-The seasons echo the passing years of her life.
+The seasons echo the passing years of her life as she returns to look out over the water, hoping for his return.
 She ages and has children of her own and still she visits.
-Finally as an old woman she returns once more.
-The water has gone and she walks out to finally meet him once more, with each step closer to him, she becomes young again.
+Finally, as an old woman, she returns once more.
+The water has gone, and she walks out to finally meet him.
+With each step closer to him, she becomes young again.
 The final meeting is ambiguous.
-Is it fantasy or is she reunited with him only in death?
+Is it fantasy or has she reunited with him only in death?

 Classroom ActivitiesPrint All

 - At the beginning, why does the father run back to the girl and lift her up?

 - As he rows away, how does the daughter feel?
 How do we know?

 - What is the significance of the wind?
 How does the mood of the film change when the daughter is blown along by the wind?
 Why?